peterprescott/agent-based-modelling/README.md

 python run_model.py animate
 ```

 You should then see a visual animation of your model as it runs: specifically, white and black dots wobbling around on a yellowly-green square.
 The white dots represent male rabbits; the black dots female rabbits.

 [![Visual animation of the model](https://geodemographics.co.uk/images/abm.gif)]

+You can specify the parameters with which the model runs from the command line.

 <a name="discuss"></a>
 ## Discussion